Fed Explains YNW Melly Mistrial. Will He Be Released?

 It was OJ working together to get Nicole killed.

-Today we're gonna be covering the Y and W. Melly murder trial.
+Today we're going to be covering the YNW Melly murder trial.

-As you guys know, I I covered this case extensively.
+As you guys know, I covered this case extensively.

-Um I was probably one of the first uh you know um bigger YouTubers to go into this thing and uh, you know, cover it extensively, talk about the actual facts of the case.
+I was probably one of the first bigger YouTubers to go into this thing and, you know, cover it extensively, talk about the actual facts of the case, actually read the criminal complaint alongside you guys and show you guys all the evidence that the state had in this situation.

 We have what you call a mistrial, guys.